Suffolk County Divorce Lawyer

 Durational Maintenance: This form of maintenance is awarded by the court for a fixed period of time.
 This could be awarded for one party to obtain employment or to become educated or trained for employment.

 Permanent, Lifetime or Non-Durational Maintenance: This form of maintenance payment is not for a fixed period of time, but will continue for the lifetime of the parties, and only ends when one party dies or when the recipient gets remarried or is cohabiting with a third party who is contributing to their support.

 Each type of maintenance will be evaluated based upon the age of the parties involved, the length of the marriage, and other factors.
 When the marriage has been for a short period of time and there are no children, it is less likely that the court will determine that maintenance should be paid, particularly if the individual is young and able to earn a living.
 Permanent maintenance is usually awarded when the marriage has been long term.
 The consideration of the standard of living that was enjoyed in a long-term marriage will be part of the basis of the court's decision.
 This does not necessarily mean that the party will have a huge alimony payment; but this will be part of what will influence the final outcome of the issue of maintenance.
-Our staff, at the Office of Steven P. Kuhn, has extensive experience in helping individuals get these matters resolved and are committed to protecting your right to fair maintenance.
+Our staff, at the office of Steven P. Kuhn, Attorney at Law, has extensive experience in helping individuals get these matters resolved and are committed to protecting your right to fair maintenance.